jonmurr96/Jonmurr.fit-/replit.md

 - **Modular Component Architecture**: UI is built with reusable components for maintainability.
 - **Auth Service Layer**: Dedicated service for all authentication and user profile operations with error typing.
 - **AuthContext Provider**: Manages session, token refresh, and profile loading.
-- **Database Service Architecture**: All 7 database services use a factory pattern (`createXService(userId)`) with closure-based functions for multi-user support and Row Level Security (RLS) enforcement.
+- **Database Service Architecture**: All 8 database services use a factory pattern (`createXService(userId)`) with closure-based functions for multi-user support and Row Level Security (RLS) enforcement.
 All services are refactored to eliminate `this` bindings, capturing `userId` from the factory scope.
 A `useUserServices` hook provides authenticated, user-scoped database service instances.
+- **Food Catalog System**: Implements a curated food database (`food_catalog` table) with 60 foods categorized by primary macro (protein/carbs/fats), including serving sizes, complete nutritional data, and tags.
+User preferences (`user_food_preferences` table) track favorites, blacklisted items, and swap history for personalized recommendations.
+The FoodSwapModal component provides category-filtered swapping with side-by-side macro comparison and automatic meal plan recalculation with deep immutable state updates.

 ## External Dependencies
 - **Google Gemini API**: Used for AI-driven workout and meal plan generation.